Technius/technius.github.io/content/post/akka-http-api-response-marshalling.md

 {"$type":"example.ApiResult.ListNotes","notes":[{"id":2,"title":"Post2","content":"Content"}]}
 ```

-If you took a close look, you'll notice multiple problems with the code:
+However, if you took a close look at the code, you'll notice multiple problems:

 * I didn't implement status codes because it wouldn't be very easy to.
 For
-  example, if I wanted to add status codes on the GET route, I'd have to pattern
+  example, if I wanted to add status codes on the `GET` route, I'd have to pattern
   match on the `ApiResult` inside of the `Future` and select the correct status
   code.
 * The content type isn't `application/json`.
 It's just plain text (test it in your